-When the blade safety trip is activated, the blade may suddenly return to the operating position causing personal injury from pinching.
+When the blade safety trip is activated, the plow blade may suddenly return to the operating position causing personal injury from pinching.

-When the blade safety trip is activated, do not leave the power unit seat or attempt to manually reset the blade.
+When the blade safety trip is activated, do not leave the operator platform or attempt to manually reset the plow blade.

-If the blade safety trip is activated but does not reset itself, do not attempt to raise the blade.
+If the blade safety trip is activated but the plow blade does not reset itself, do not attempt to raise the snow plow.
 Slowly back away from the obstacle.
-The blade will return to the operating position when it is moved away from the obstacle on which it is caught.
+The plow blade will return to the operating position when it is moved away from the obstacle on which it is caught.